-- You received a distribution from a Roth IRA and either the amount on line 25c of Form 8606, Nondeductible IRAs, is more than zero, or the distribution includes a recapture amount subject to the 10% additional tax, or it's a qualified first-time homebuyer distribution (see Distributions from Roth IRAs, later). - You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA).
-However, if distribution code 1 is correctly shown in box 7 of all your Forms 1099-R and you owe the additional tax on each Form 1099-R, you don't have to file Form 5329.
-Instead, see the instructions for Schedule 2 (Form 1040), line 6, in the instructions for Forms 1040 and 1040-SR, or Form 1040-NR, for how to report the 10% additional tax directly on that line - You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA) and you meet an exception to the tax on early distributions from the list shown later, but box 7 of your Form 1099-R doesn't indicate an exception or the exception doesn't apply to the entire distribution. - You received taxable distributions from Coverdell ESAs, QTPs, or ABLE accounts. - The contributions for 2020 to your traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed your maximum contribution limit, or you had a tax due from an excess contribution on line 17, 25, 33, 41, or 49 of your 2019 Form 5329. - You didn't receive the minimum required distribution from your qualified retirement plan.
+You received a distribution from a Roth IRA and either the amount on line 25c of Form 8606, Nondeductible IRAs, is more than zero, or the distribution includes a recapture amount subject to the 10% additional tax, or it's a qualified first-time homebuyer distribution (see Distributions from Roth IRAs, later).

+You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA).
+However, if distribution code 1 is correctly shown in box 7 of all your Forms 1099-R and you owe the additional tax on the full amount shown on each Form 1099-R, you don't have to file Form 5329.
+Instead, see the instructions for Schedule 2 (Form 1040), line 8, in the Instructions for Form 1040, or the Instructions for Form 1040-NR, for how to report the 10% additional tax directly on that line.

+You received a distribution subject to the tax on early distributions from a qualified retirement plan (other than a Roth IRA) and you meet an exception to the tax on early distributions from the list shown later, but box 7 of your Form 1099-R doesn't indicate an exception or the exception doesn't apply to the entire distribution.

+You received taxable distributions from Coverdell ESAs, QTPs, or ABLE accounts.

+The contributions for 2021 to your traditional IRAs, Roth IRAs, Coverdell ESAs, Archer MSAs, HSAs, or ABLE accounts exceed your maximum contribution limit, or you had a tax due from an excess contribution on line 17.25.
+33, 41, or 49 of your 2020 Form 5329.

+You didn't receive the minimum required distribution from your qualified retirement plan.
 This also includes trusts and estates that didn't receive this amount.
-See Waiver of tax for reasonable cause, later, for information on waiving the tax on excess accumulations in qualified retirement plans.
+See Waiver of tax for reasonable cause, later, for information on waiving the tax on excess accumulations in gualified retirement plans.

-If you rolled over part or all of a distribution from a qualified retirement plan, the part rolled over isn't subject to the 10% additional tax on early distributions.
-See the instructions for Forms 1040 and 1040-SR, or 1040-NR, lines 4a and 4b or lines 5a and 5b, for how to report the rollover.
+If you rolled over part or all of a TIP

+distribution from a qualified retirement plan, the part rolled over isn't subject to the 10% additional tax on early distributions.
+See the instructions for Form 1040, or 1040-NR, lines 4a and 4b or lines 5a and 5b, for how to report the rollover.